Kia Sorento vs Skoda Kodiaq - rivals comparison

 The Kodiaq’s styling is slightly smoother with a front-end heavily inspired by the Superb.
 It features some angular detailing, such as sharp, sweeping headlights and a prominent grille.
 At the back, meanwhile, are squared-off tail-lights and Skoda’s trademark crease slicing the bootlid in two.

 The Sorento has been given a full design overhaul inside and gained more tech, making it feel much more upmarket than it did before.
-Its digital instrument cluster and central display sweep across from behind the steering wheel and perch above a thin dashboard.
+In fact, it feels like you could be in a more expensive SUV from one of the brands traditionally considered more prestigious.
+The digital instrument cluster and central display sweep across from behind the steering wheel and perch above a thin dashboard.
 The upper dashboard is finished in soft-touch leather, while ambient lighting illuminates the dashboard and door panels.